asjad99/Sequential-Decision-Making-/README.md

 - Make Comparisons — Suppose we see that the # of users who logged-in increase dramatically, is it due to noise?
 How do we know if the results are statistically significant?
 Even if it is, is it practically significant?

+Implementing models:

+  Set up the infrastructure, aggregate and prepare the data, and incorporate domain expert knowledge.
+Try different analytic techniques and models on subsets of the data.
+Evaluate the models, refine, evaluate again, and select a model.
+Do something with your models and results – deploy the models to inform, inspire action, and act.
+Evaluate the business results to improve the overall product.

 ----------------------------------------------------------------------------------------------------------------

 ## Predictive Analytics with Machine Learning